perfectacle/perf-chk/README.md

 Use perf-chk if you want to know which code is faster.

 ## Getting Started
+perf-chk uses some ES6 features. (const, arrow function)
+So you must use Node.js v6.4.0 or more.

 ### Installation
 * global (recommended)
 ```bash